Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Methods

 where $N_{\mathrm{nuc}}$, $\mathbf R_a$, and $Z_a$ denote the number of nuclei, their positions, and atomic numbers, respectively.
 In scalar-relativistic (spin-free) and/or active-space calculations, the indices $p,r,q,s$ label active-space orbitals, and the quantities $E_{\mathrm{nuc}}$, $h_{pr}$, and $(pr|qs)$ are modified to account for scalar-relativistic effects and/or the effective potential generated by inactive electrons.

-We represent many-electron basis states using Slater determinants and map them to qubit computational-basis states via the Jordan--Wigner transformation.
+We represent many-electron basis states using Slater determinants and map them to qubit computational-basis states via the Jordan--Wigner transformation~\cite{jw}.
 In this mapping, each qubit encodes the occupancy of a spin orbital, and computational-basis measurements return bitstrings $x\in\{0,1\}^{2N_{\mathrm{MO}}}$, where $N_{\mathrm{MO}}$ is the number of spatial orbitals.
 Each bitstring $x$ corresponds uniquely to a determinant $|x\rangle$ obtained by applying creation operators in a fixed canonical order of spin orbitals according to the occupation pattern (see Eq.~\eqref{eq:determinant}).
-Because the Hamiltonian in Eq.~\eqref{eq:hamiltonian} is spin-conserving in the absence of spin--orbit coupling, the numbers of $\alpha$ and $\beta$ electrons are conserved.
-The number of spin-$\sigma$ electrons in configuration $x$ is $N_\sigma(x)=\sum_p x_{p\sigma}$, and $x$ lies in the correct particle sector if it satisfies
+The Hamiltonian in Eq.~\eqref{eq:hamiltonian} conserves the numbers of $\alpha$ and $\beta$ electrons.
+The number of spin-$\sigma$ electrons in configuration $x$ is thus $N_\sigma(x)=\sum_p x_{p\sigma}$, and $x$ lies in the correct particle sector if it satisfies

 i.e., the spin-resolved electron counts computed from the bitstring match the target sector of the molecular problem.
 In the benchmarks studied in this work, we estimate the ground-state energy in the $S_z=0$ sector (i.e., $N_\alpha=N_\beta\equiv N_\sigma$).